SPARE: Single-Pass Annotation with Reference-Guided Evaluation for Automatic Process Supervision and Reward Modelling: Experiment Results

-\paragraph{\texttt{SPARE} Helps in Fine tuning.} We report the performance of fine tuning LLM followed by greedy decoding in Table~\ref{tab:finetuning_evaluation}. \texttt{SPARE}-ORPO achieves the best performance across three of the four datasets, with a maximum relative improvement of 2.43\% in F1 score on the \texttt{SpaRP-S} dataset compared to the next-best \texttt{Outcome}-ORPO models.
-On the challenging MATH dataset, it attains a relative improvement of 1.12\%, reaching an accuracy of 23.42\%.
+\paragraph{\texttt{SPARE} Helps in Fine tuning.} We report the performance of fine tuning LLM followed by greedy decoding in Table~\ref{tab:main_results}. \texttt{SPARE}-ORPO achieves the best performance across three of the four datasets, with a maximum relative improvement of 2.4\% in F1 score on the \texttt{SpaRP-S} dataset compared to the \texttt{Outcome}-ORPO models.
+On the challenging MATH dataset, it attains a relative improvement of 1.3\%, reaching an accuracy of 23.4\%.
 The improvements of the \texttt{SPARE} models over \texttt{Outcome} baselines are statistically significant ($p < 0.05$) under one-tailed paired $t$-test.
 This underscores the effectiveness of \texttt{SPARE} in reasoning step annotation and identifying \textit{superior} preference pairs than outcome-only preference pairs.
 Both these ORPO models significantly outperform the SFT models trained on the ground-truth reasoning traces, except for the GSM8K dataset.
-For GSM8K, the performance does not increase on ORPO-finetuned models and shows stagnation between the $1^{st}$ and $2^{nd}$ SFT iterations.
-We attribute this to the saturation of performance on this dataset, particularly as we used the same hyperparameters across all datasets (see details in Appendix~\ref{sec:common_hyperparameters}).
-For example, if we use different learning rates on GSM8K, we can observe a higher performance on \texttt{SPARE}.
-We did not include the result in Table~\ref{tab:finetuning_evaluation} in order to ensure a fair and robust comparison (see details in Appendix~\ref{sec:gsm8k_hyperparameters}).
-Again, \texttt{SPARE} consistently outperforms other models in all the other setups in \mbox{Table~\ref{tab:finetuning_evaluation} and~\ref{tab:verification_evaluation}}.
+We attribute this to the saturation of performance on GSM8K, particularly as we used the same hyperparameters across all datasets (see parameter details in Section~\ref{sec:experiments} and Appendix~C.